technomancy/leiningen/doc/DEPLOY.md

-Note to windows users: Be sure to download the full version of [Gpg4win](http://gpg4win.org/download.html) and select Gpg for installation.
+Note to windows users: Be sure to download the full version of [Gpg4win](http://gpg4win.org/download.html) and select GPA for installation.
 You then need to run `gpg-connect-agent /bye` from the command line before starting lein.

 ### Full-disk Encryption